 Change the goal

 I also had to change the goal of a question, from my own curiosity and need to elicit data to helping the Other discover their own answers.
 Instead of seeking to understand, have the goal of facilitating Responders to their own data sets stored in different places in their brains, places not accessible to Askers using conventional questions.
 After all, their systems are so unique that an outsider couldn’t know the answers anyway.

 “Why do you wear your hair like that?”

-is a conventional question puts the Responder directly into Self and their automatic, historic, unconscious responses, while
+puts the Responder directly into Self and their automatic, historic, unconscious responses, while

 “How would you know if it were time to reconsider your hairstyle?”